grain-lang/grain-lang.org/src/builtin_types.md

 }
 ```

-The type of `void`, also known as "unit" or "nothing".
+The type of `void`, Grain's "unit" type.

 ### **Option**